seblj/nvim-formatter/README.md

 | `cwd`                 | string?            | The path to run the program from                                                                              |
 | `disable_as_injected` | (string or table)? | Avoids formatting as an injected language with treesitter.<br/> Table of filetypes or a `*` for all filetypes |
 | `disable_injected`    | (string or table)? | Avoids formatting injected languages with treesitter.<br/> Table of filetypes or a `*` for all filetypes      |

-If you want to do some more advanced stuff for configuring the formatter for the language, the last option is to have a function return a structured table consisting of the keys above

 ### Examples: